Is everyone okay?

 I’ve passed a lot of time on Twitter lately, a site with which I have a complicated relationship.
 Often I catch myself using Twitter as an escape or numbing agent.
 The political rage, absurd cultural takes, and vicious arguments lead even the most committed Twitter users to refer to it as “this hellsite.”
 But the jokes, prompts, and funny stories make it worth visiting.
 And I’ve been grateful for the site as a forum to talk honestly, and even humorously, about how difficult life is right now.

 Most days I can manage some productivity—run a few errands, send out a couple resumes, take the dog to the park.
 Other days I don’t venture much past my phone screen.
-I’ll overhear my therapist husband talking to a remote client about healthy coping mechanisms while I eat raw cookie dough and scroll on Twitter to ward off dark, intrusive thoughts.
+My husband spends his days teaching remote clients about healthy coping mechanisms, while in the next room I eat raw cookie dough and scroll on Twitter to ward off dark, intrusive thoughts.

 Last month I took a break from social media for eight days.
 I felt a little better extricating myself from the virtual world, and I practiced some of those coping mechanisms so Josh wouldn’t worry about me.
 But I missed Twitter.
 I’m still trying to figure out what a healthy balance looks like with a site that both soothes and increases my anxiety.
 And you catch heartwarming moments when you read Tweets, like the hunter-fisherman—not your typical Twitter user—who sent out what he thought might be a goodbye message and received overwhelming support.